 Find out more

 A-levels or BTEC

 Entry requirements are in the range of A-level ABB–BBC (128–112 UCAS Tariff points), or BTEC Extended Diploma DDM–DMM.
 Applicants invited to interview are normally selected from the group who have predicted grades at the top of this range but it is not a guarantee of interview.

 If your predicted grades are towards the lower end of this range we may still invite you to interview if you offered a significantly competitive GCSE (or equivalent) profile, personal statement or relevant non–academic achievements.
 Subsequent offers will be made based on assessment at interview.

 32–28 points with three subjects at Higher level.

 Access to HE Diploma

-pass (at least 45 credits at level 3), with 30 credits at merit or distinction, including level 3 credits in written communication, study skills, and reading and writing skills.
-Social work courses preferred.
+Pass with 60 credits overall.
+Social work diploma preferred.
+At least 45 credits at level 3, with 18 credits at distinction and 27 credits at merit, including level 3 credits in written communication, study skills, and reading and writing skills.

 IELTS 7.0 overall, with a minimum of 6.5 in the other elements.